200 Years of Making History

-Rocky Mount Mills was established in 1818, is widely believed to be the second oldest cotton mill in North Carolina, and was the longest in operation until closing at the end of the twentieth century.
+Established in 1818, Rocky Mount Mills is believed to be the second oldest cotton mill in the state, and was the longest in operation until closing at the end of the twentieth century.

-In the early nineteenth century, a dam was constructed across the Tar River at a rocky outcropping forming natural falls and a grist, saw, and cotton mill established at the site.
+In the early 1800s, pioneers constructed a dam across the Tar River at a rocky outcropping forming natural falls.
+They also built a grist and sawmill as well as a cotton gin at the site.
 The town of Rocky Mount, named after this location, would later be formed one mile to the south.

 The current development is comprised of buildings from antebellum, postwar, and twentieth century eras, and is bounded by the Tar River to the North, Falls Road to the West, and Elm Street to the South.

 In the early 21st century, Capitol Broadcasting Company, which led the restoration of the acclaimed American Tobacco Campus in Durham, bought Rocky Mount Mills and began reinventing it as a mixed-use destination.
 In 2017, Envolve Vision signed on as the campus’ first corporate headquarters.